Tutorial

 Phoenix 1.7 fileupload CSV liveview

 A very common scenario in web applications is the need to import a larger set of data.
-This could be done with importing it from an API but that is not always, or even not often possible.
-A solution that is almost always possible to import records through a CSV file that has been exported from Excel or any other spread sheet software.
+This could be done by importing it from an API but that is not always, or even not often, possible.
+A solution that is almost always possible is to import records through a CSV file that has been exported from Excel or any other spreadsheet software.

 Setup